PrzemekGalarowicz/simple-store-task/README.md

-# Simple store task
+# Simple Store Task

 This is a simple store project.
-Please notice, that some of the libraries, that I've used may not be necessary.
-But I've wanted to show, that I know how to use as many tools as I could.
+Please notice that some of the libraries I've used may not be necessary.
+But I wanted to show that I knew how to use as many tools as possible.

 ## Project setup
 ```